What are ULIPS?

 Liquidity:With Unit Linked insurance policies, you also get an option called partial withdrawal+, which allows you to withdraw a part of the money invested in your policy.
 This option helps you to take care of immediate expenses such as, your child’s 10th, 12th or graduation fees, going on a family vacation, in case of emergencies, etc. Partial withdrawals are usually free of cost.

-Goal based planning:ULIPs are structured to help you secure your key goals such as wealth creation, retirement planning or saving for your child’s education.
-So, apart from the life insurance benefit and the wealth creation, ULIPs also give you the added benefit of knowing that your premium is working towards securing your future goals.
+Goal based planning:ULIPs are structured to help you secure your key goals such as the potential for wealth creation, retirement planning or saving for your child’s education.
+ULIPs also give you the added benefit of knowing that your premium is working towards securing your future goals.

 Tax benefits:Under the Income Tax Act, 1961, you can save tax on your hard earned money by investing in a ULIP.
 You can get tax advantage at different stages of your life insurance policy.

-Stage 1: Entry Advantage – You receive tax benefits^ on your premium payments, under the Sections 80C, 80CCC and 80D
+Stage 1: Entry Advantage – You receive tax benefits^ on your premium payments, under the Sections 80C.

-Stage 3: Exclusive Switching Advantage – You can make completely tax-free^ debt-equity Switches
+Stage 2: Exclusive Switching Advantage – You can make completely tax-free^ debt-equity switches

-Stage 4: Exit Advantage – You also receive a tax free^ Maturity Benefit# under Section 10(10D)
+Stage 3: Exit Advantage – You also receive a tax free^ Maturity Benefit# subject to conditions of Section 10(10D)

 #Maturity Benefit is the amount you receive when your policy ends